rackerlabs/support-how-to/content/how-to/cloud-servers/prepare-to-migrate-a-linux-server/index.md

 ---
 permalink: prepare-to-migrate-a-linux-server/
-audit_date:
+audit_date: '2020-09-30'
 title: Prepare to migrate a Linux server
 type: article
 created_date: '2012-03-13'
 created_by: Jered Heeschen
-last_modified_date: '2015-12-31'
+last_modified_date: '2020-09-30'
-last_modified_by: Stephanie Fillmon
+last_modified_by: Carlos Arriaga
 product: Cloud Servers
 product_url: cloud-servers
 ---

-This article provides recommended actions that you can perform before you migrate your Linux server to mitigate common issues and optimize your server for a faster transition.
-These recommendations are based on common issues identified by our support technicians, but these are not mandatory.
-Some of these recommendations can cause significant downtime, so you should schedule them accordingly.
+This article provides recommended actions that before you migrate your Linux server to mitigate common issues in search of a fast transition.
+Our support technicians recommend these actions after identifying common issues.

+**Warning** Some of these recommendations can cause significant downtime, schedule them accordingly.

 For Windows migration preparation, see [Prepare to migrate a Windows server](/support/how-to/prepare-to-migrate-a-windows-server).

 ### Back up your data

-Before you perform any migration, create a file-level backup of important data.
-You can use Rackspace Cloud Backup to automate the storing and retrieving of backup data from Cloud Files, or you can use rsync to copy your data to another server.
+Before you attempt any migration, create a backup of your important data.
+Use Rackspace Cloud Backup to automate the storing and retrieving of backup data from Cloud Files.
+You can also use rsync to copy your data to another server.

 -   [Rackspace Cloud Backup - Install the agent on Linux](/support/how-to/rackspace-cloud-backup-install-the-agent-on-linux)
 -   [Backing up your files with rsync](/support/how-to/backing-up-your-files-with-rsync)